AmanMalviya22/pizza/README.md

 yarn install || npm install
 ```

-## Deployement on Heroku
+## Deployement on AWS
 i successfully deployed this web application on AWS with my free tier account.

 [![](bit.ly/3vtOGVk)

-Our next step would be to follow the instruction given on [Heroku Documentation](httsps://www.aws.amazon.com) to deploy a web app.
+Our next step would be to follow the instruction given on [AWS Documentation](httsps://www.aws.amazon.com) to deploy a web app.

 ## Directory Tree
 ```